viktoriakonya/CEU-DE1/Term1/Readme.md

 My e-commerce data warehouse will consist of two tables.
 The first, **sales_performance** table will contain product, revenue and refund related information of the items ordered and can mainly used for Sales and Marketing analytics.
 The second, **website_activity** table will contain session level information mainly focusing on the sources of traffic as well as on paid campaign performance.

+The code of the analytical layer creation with the triggers can be found [here](https://github.com/viktoriakonya/DE1/blob/main/Term1/Codes/2_Analytical_Data_Layer_creation.sql).

 ### 1. sales_performance table:
 The analytical data store for the sales related information was created in the **sales_performance** table.
 The **sales_performance** table contains a denormalized snapshot of the combined **order_item**, **orders**, **order_items_refund** and **products** tables.
 The initial creation of the table was embedded in a stored procedure which was executed to create the data store.
 In order to transfer the information of the new records from the operational tables, after insert trigger was created which is activated when a new insert is executed into the **order_items** table.